 Is it ok to color my hair when I’m pregnant?

 Due to limited absorption of hair dye chemicals into the scalp and lack of evidence that hair dye is associated with fetal harm, no contraindication to this process has been published.
 That said, if you are still concerned, consider waiting to color your hair until the second trimester, when your developing baby is less vulnerable.
-Also, instead of using an all-over hair color, consider a process like streaking, highlighting, painting, or frosting, in which the chemicals have little or no contact with your scalp.
+Also, instead of using all-over hair color, consider a process like streaking, highlighting, painting, or frosting, in which the chemicals have little or no contact with your scalp.
 (Any hair-coloring agents absorbed into your system would come through your skin, not through your hair shaft.)
-Ensure that hair coloring process is performed in a well-ventilated area to decrease long term exposure to the fumes.
+Ensure that the hair coloring process is performed in a well-ventilated area to decrease long-term exposure to the fumes.

 Pain reliever in pregnancy: